US debates school reopening, WHO warns ‘no return to normal’

 In South Africa, which accounts for over 40% of all the reported coronavirus cases in Africa, President Cyril Ramaphosa reimposed a ban on alcohol sales and a nighttime curfew to reduce the number of people needing emergency treatment so hospitals have more beds to treat COVID-19 patients.

-“We are taking these measures fully aware that they impose unwelcome restrictions on people’s lives.
-They are, however, necessary to see us through the peak of the disease,” Ramaphosa said in a letter to the nation Monday.
 “There is no way that we can avoid the coronavirus storm.
-But we can limit the damage that it can cause to our lives.”
+But we can limit the damage that it can cause to our lives,” Ramaphosa said in a letter to the nation Monday.

 Geller reported from New York.
 Associated Press writers around the world contributed to this report.